saisubhash9/su26-ai301-contribution/README.md

 ### Technical Skills Gained

-[To be updated after review/merge]
+Learned how to adapt to a Rust/Soroban project's contribution model quickly by reading its `CONTRIBUTING.md` first — branch naming, Conventional Commits, and squash-merge — and confirmed that documentation-only PRs correctly skip the `cargo test`/`fmt`/`clippy` gates that apply to code changes.

 ### Challenges Overcome

-Adapting to a new repository's contribution model: `origin` pointed at the upstream repo, so I forked, added the fork as a separate remote, and opened the PR from my fork's branch into upstream `main`.
+Adapting to a new repository's contribution model: `origin` pointed at the upstream repo (no push access), so I forked, added the fork as a separate remote, and opened the PR from my fork's branch into upstream `main`.

 ### What I'd Do Differently Next Time

-[To be updated after review/merge]
+Nothing significant for a change this small — the surgical, single-file diff made review and merge fast.
+I'd keep this same "read CONTRIBUTING first, keep the diff minimal" approach for future good-first-issue contributions.

 ---